Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Second Port-of-Call: Da Nang, Vietnam

-After another day at sea that included sleeping in, reading by the pool and a blissful couples massage at the ship’s Greenhouse Spa, we docked in Vietnam’s third largest port in the early morning hours of day four.
+After another day at sea that includes sleeping in, reading by the pool and a blissful couples massage at the ship’s Greenhouse Spa, we dock in Vietnam’s third largest port in the early morning hours of day four.

 Japanese Bridge Hoi An Vietnam